iwanalabs/econagents/docs/source/Overview.rst

 Agent Roles
 ~~~~~~~~~~~

-Agent roles define the different roles players can take in your experiment:

-For example, in a Harberger game, you might have the following roles:
+Agent roles define the different roles players can take in your experiment.
+For example, in a Prisoner's Dilemma game, you might have a Prisoner role that can cooperate or defect.
+In a Harberger Tax simulation, you might have a Developer, Owner, and Speculator role.

+When you define an agent role, you need to specify at least the following:

+1. The role id
+2. The name of the role
+3. The LLM model to use

+You must also specify prompts for the phases where the agent must perform a task.

+Here's how this looks in code:

 .. code-block:: python